gbmhunter/blog/content/programming/version-control-systems/_index.md

 Mercurial will not copy folders into the repo if there are no files in them.
 Why would you have empty folder you ask?
 Well, one reason would be if you had a template folder structure for new projects that you wanted in the repo.

 One of my favourite SCMs!
 It is very similar to Git, and hence Git it also one of my favourite.
 Mercurial only creates one folder in the root directory of your project (SVN creates one in every folder).
 [TortoiseHG](http://tortoisehg.bitbucket.org/) is an awesome Windows shell extension for Mercurial.
-I never get errors and irreversable lockouts with Mercurial as I did with SVN.
+I never get errors and irreversible lockouts with Mercurial as I did with SVN.

 Mercurial assigns every commit on your machine a revision number.
 This **IS NOT a unique number**!
 It is very much likely that another user of the repo will have the exact same revision number for a different commit.
 If you after a unique number, you have to use the changeset ID.
 This is a 160-bit number (Mercurial normally only shows you the first 10 characters) found by using the [SHA-1 hash](http://en.wikipedia.org/wiki/SHA-1) on the current commit data, the previous commits hash, the username, and the date.
-Note that when I say unique, I mean probablistically impossible, although two different revisions could in theory produce the same changeset ID (as of July 2012, no collisions have been discovered).
+Note that when I say unique, I mean probabilistically impossible, although two different revisions could in theory produce the same changeset ID (as of July 2012, no collisions have been discovered).

 ## Mercurial Ignore Files